 SETI is the Search for Extraterrestrial Intelligence.
 The first practical proposals in SETI were made in the nineteenth and early twentieth centuries, but were aimed only at interplanetary communication (see communication, with the Moon and planets).
 The roots of SETI in its modern form, as a search for artificial signals over interstellar and even intergalactic distances, can be traced back to the 1930s with the discovery by Karl Jansky of radio waves coming from a source outside the Solar System.
 This led, in time, to the birth of radio astronomy and to the construction, in the late 1950s, of the first large radio telescopes such as those at Jodrell Bank and Green Bank.
 Only with such powerful instruments was it feasible to start looking for Earth-type signals from nearby stars.

-The dawn of SETI
+Dawn of SETI

 As a serious scientific enterprise, SETI began in 1959 with two independent events.
 The first was the publication of a paper in which Cornell researchers Philip Morrison and Guiseppe Cocconi discussed the suitability of radio waves as a communication medium, man's newly-acquired ability to eavesdrop on interstellar radio conversations, and the optimum frequency at which to conduct a search.
 They argued that: